gamertense/UseReactNativeIndySdk/README.md

 ## Troubleshoot

+- `java.lang.OutOfMemoryError` or `Invalid main APK outputs : EarlySyncBuildOutput(...)`

+  1. Open `android` folder with Android Studio
+  2. Go to Build > Clean Project
+  3. Go to File > Sync Project with Gradle files
+  4. Run the app with Android Studio instead of command line

 - `SSL peer shut down incorrectly`

   Restart the computer

-- `Unsupported Modules Detected` pop-up error message on Android Studio or `java.lang.OutOfMemoryError` when installing on device/emulator.
+- `Unsupported Modules Detected` pop-up error message on Android Studio when installing on device/emulator.

   Run `cd android && ./gradlew clean` and then